NikhilRJ2017/Task-Manager-elRed/README.md

 - NODEMAILER_HOST= add smtp host (hint: use ethereal mail for testing)
 - NODEMAILER_USER= add user
 - NODEMAILER_PASS= add password
+- CORS_ORIGIN= add origin url (optional: add this only if you are going to use the deployed frontend to test APIs)

 Although fallback has been provided for PORT, it is advisable to add your own value